 At least 19 predators and one pathogen are known to attack earth mites in eastern Australia, particularly other mites, although small beetles, spiders and ants also play a role.
-Benefits of a predatory mite (Anystis wallacei) that has been released are yet to be demonstrated.
 None of these natural enemies can be relied on to provide control if there has been a favourable spring for RLEM prior to sowing the new crop.
+The benefits of a predatory mite (Anystis wallacei), which has been released, are yet to be demonstrated.166

-Natural enemies of RLEM residing in windbreaks and roadside vegetation need to be protected also, so avoid pesticides with residual activity applied as border sprays to prevent mites moving into a crop or pasture.
+Natural enemies of RLEM residing in windbreaks and roadside vegetation need to be protected as well, so avoid pesticides with residual activity applied as border sprays to prevent mites moving into a crop or pasture.